festeh/jure/README.md

 * [Selenium](https://github.com/SeleniumHQ/selenium) - to have a full control over a browser with opened Jupyter Notebook

 ## Why Jure
 Jupytext is a great tool that for instance allows user to benefit from static code analysis of Jupyter Notebooks.
-However I always struggled with this workflow: after each edit of .py file I needed to manually reload browser and execute changed cells.
+However I always struggled with this workflow: after each edit of .py file I needed to manually reload browser and execute all changed cells.

 ![standard](assets/standard.gif)

 Jure automatically reloads browser on each .py file change, so it would instantly show actual notebook content.
-Additionally it scrolls to last changed cell and executes it.
+Additionally it scrolls to last changed cell and executes all cells that were changed.

 ![with jure](assets/with_jure.gif)